ryanra/rust/src/doc/rust.md

 An example of an owned box type and value:

 ~~~~
 let x: Box<int> = box 10;
 ~~~~

-Owned box values exist in 1:1 correspondence with their heap allocation copying an owned box value makes a shallow copy of the pointer Rust will consider a shallow copy of an owned box to move ownership of the value.
+Owned box values exist in 1:1 correspondence with their heap allocation, copying an owned box value makes a shallow copy of the pointer.
+Rust will consider a shallow copy of an owned box to move ownership of the value.
 After a value has been moved, the source location cannot be used unless it is reinitialized.

 ~~~~